openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 correct answer and received partial credit.

 .. image:: ../../../shared/building_and_running_chapters/Images/partial_credit_numerical_input.png
- :alt: Image of a numerical input problem with partial credit for a close
+ :alt: A numerical input problem with partial credit for a close answer.
-     answer.
  :width: 600

 For an overview of partial credit in problems, see